variantstudios/greeleydowntown.com/_properties/1021-8th-avenue.md

 ---

 Nice clean office space located on 8th Ave. in downtown.
 Bright open views with multiple office configurations.
 This is a 1908 2 br loft apartment that we are redirecting to office use only.
 Off street parking spaces.
-Phone seems to be working erratically, if I don't answer please try texting.